parmyspn/Framee/README.md

 Framee denoising can reduce image noises caused by pixels with the minimum luminance or with the minimum total of hue difference with its surrounded pixels.
 It replaces these pixel by the average left and right pixels' hue.
 A doubly-linked list is used to achieve this funtionality.

-Framee compressor uses a hierarchial structute, stores average color of a rectangular region at each node and it trims away portions of the tree representing areas without fine pixel-level detail.
+Framee compressor uses a hierarchical structure, stores average color of a rectangular region at each node and it trims away portions of the tree representing areas without fine pixel-level detail.
 The portion is passed as tolerance parameter manually by the user.
 Other functionalities such as vertical and horizontal flips are added to this section because of the tree stucture used.

-`github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>